sjsrey/ors/ors_address.md

 # Conclusion
-Notwithstanding my sincere hope that regional scientists fully embrace open science, more realistically the way forward will likely be forged by some combination of open and proprietary endeavors.
+Notwithstanding my sincere hope that regional scientists embrace open science, more realistically the way forward will likely be forged by some combination of open and proprietary endeavors.
 In other domains, this mixed model has been highly successful [@Hippel:2004td].
 This hybrid model will, however, represent a rebalancing of many components of regional science as it engages with open science.